mohsinalimat/Scratchpad/README.md

 ✅ What's new in Autolayout

-✅ Protocol and Value Oriented Programming in UIKit Apps

 ✅ Improving Apps with modern best practices

+✅ Understanding Swift Performance

+❌ NSURLSession: New Features and Best Practices

+❌ Protocol and Value Oriented Programming in UIKit Apps

+❌ Concurrent Programming With GCD in Swift 3

+❌ Making Apps Adaptive, Part 1 & 2

 #WWDC 2015

+❌ Optimizing Swift Performance

 ❌ Protocol-Oriented Programming in Swift